FREQUENTLY ASKED QUESTIONS ABOUT DESIGN STUDIO

 - Have at least one year of experience working in education or with students/youth

 What will participants do in Design Studio?

 - Explore a student-centered problem and the conditions that shape it

 - Brainstorm potential solutions to the selected problem

-- Design a plan to gather data on the selected problem
+- Design a plan to gather data on the selected problem or design a pilot

 - Learn and collaborate with a community of like-minded educators, entrepreneurs, and leaders

 - Be introduced to multiple avenues for moving forward with your design